coinbase/coinbase-ruby/README.md

 => 200.353
 ```

 [Money objects](https://github.com/RubyMoney/money) are returned for most amounts dealing with currency.
-You can call `to_f`, `format`, or perform math operations on these objects.
-You can see a list of [supported currencies here](https://github.com/coinbase/coinbase-ruby/blob/master/supported_currencies.json).
+You can call `to_f`, `format`, or perform math operations on money objects.

 ## Examples